 You will study the theory of acoustics and sound synthesis.
 You will apply your knowledge of synthesizers and samplers into sequenced musical projects created using Logic Pro.

 You will study the history of electronic music and apply what you have learned about music technology into a live performance, working alongside other musicians and technicians.

-Music and Music Technology can lead you into an exciting and creative career in the music and media industries.
+Music Technology can lead you into an exciting and creative career in the music and media industries.
 The skills that you will develop are essential for working as a Performer, as a Composer or Producer, in a recording studio, in Radio and in theatres and live music venues.
-There are a wide range of vocational and academic higher education courses available in this subject area.
+There are a wide range of vocational and academic Higher Education courses available in this subject area.

 Students who enrol onto this course must be able to play at least one instrument to a competent level.
 For more detail please contact the Music Department.

 BTEC Extended Certificate